Weekly NFT Newsletter for Reignmakers Football, PGA TOUR and UFC on DraftKings Marketplace

 Here is a list of some of the most burned cards as of February 22, 2023

-UFC Fight Night: Krylov vs Spann - 2.25.23 marks the next UFC Fight Night event of the 2023 Reignmakers UFC season.
-Beginning on Tuesday, January 14, 2023, users will be able to choose from CORE, RARE, ELITE, LEGENDARY and REIGNMAKER tier contests, which will hold true for all Reignmakers UFC events moving forward.
+UFC 285 is the next UFC Pay-Per-View event of Reignmakers UFC with expanded contest types for users to choose from.
+Beginning on Tuesday February 28, 2023, users will be able to choose from CORE, RARE, ELITE, LEGENDARY and REIGNMAKER tier contests, which will hold true for all Reignmakers UFC events moving forward.

-Moving forward, all UFC Fight Night Event Packs will come in one SKU.
-Unlike UFC 281 and UFC 282 Event Packs, 2023 UFC Fight Night packs will include five (5) Fighter Game Cards with one guaranteed RARE+ card.
+Moving forward, all Pay-Per-View Event Packs will come in one SKU.
+2023 Pay-Per-View packs will include five (5) Fighter Game Cards with one RARE+ guaranteed.
 The pack pool will include all participating fighters in the event and cards of all rarities.
-Each of the fighters scheduled to fight at UFC Fight Night: Krylov vs Spann - 2.25.23 will be included in the pack pool with a supply of 1,200 CORE tier Fighter Game Cards, 300 RARE tier Fighter Game Cards, 75 ELITE tier Fighter Game Cards, 15 LEGENDARY tier Fighter Game Cards and 1 REIGNMAKER tier Fighter Game Card.
+Each of the fighters scheduled to fight at UFC 285 will be included in the pack pool with a supply of 1200 CORE tier Fighter Game Cards, 300 RARE tier Fighter Game Cards, 75 ELITE tier Fighter Game Cards, 15 LEGENDARY tier Fighter Game Cards and 1 REIGNMAKER tier player card.

+Along with the pack drop, REIGNMAKER tier Fighter Game Cards will be auctioned throughout the course of the week.
+For UFC 285 These Auctions will run on February 28, 2023.
+For clarity, one (1) edition of each fighter participating in the event will have a REIGNMAKER tier Fighter Game Card within the pack pool and another REIGNMAKER tier Fighter Game Card for auction.
+In totality, fighters will have two REIGNMAKER tier Fighter Game Card editions released per fight.

 This week, DraftKings Reignmakers is offering up $125,000 in prizes between its five tiers of contests: CORE, RARE, ELITE, LEGENDARY and REIGNMAKER.

-All players from DraftKings’ Heatwave, UFC 281, UFC 282 and Genesis sets are eligible to compete in these contests.
+All players from DraftKings’ Heatwave, UFC 281, UFC 282, UFC 285 and Genesis sets are eligible to compete in these contests.

 It is worth noting that the Genesis Standard, Genesis Premium and Genesis CORE Add-On packs are all still available for purchase.
 These packs contain top UFC fighters and a random distribution of most of the fighters stepping into the octagon this weekend.